iansawyerva/generator-angular-material/README.md

 Some components will generate a {{component name}}-controller.js in a "public/js/controllers/components" directory.

-You might need to restart gulp for the dependencies to be injected when using the component command. (fix in progress).

 Component list - must use exact name
 - autocomplete
 - card